singularity-code/scim-endpoint/README.md

 - create, get, put, delete, search, patch ( with attributes and excludedAttributes )
 - bulk with circular reference processing, maxOperations and maxPayloadSize
-- paging
+- paging and sorting
-- filtering (all operators,and,sort)
+- filtering (all operators,and,sort), should be compliant with RFC 7644 section 3.4.2.2
 - discovery
 - schema validation
 - uniqueness constraint validation
 - authentication : basic and OAUTH bearer token ( with roles )
 - bearer token endpoint created and verified with Forgerock IDM SCIM connector (compatible)
 - /ME endpoint

-**on the list :**

-- filtering : complete specification
+- return groups in get user

 ##